drainlm/CrashDash/README.md

 ### Loading

 We then loaded this data into a SQLite database `<crash_data>` using SQLAlchemy, storing the data in a table called `<crashes>`.

-We also completed some queries to explore the dataset and get an idea of visualizations.
+We also completed some queries to explore the dataset and get an idea of possible visualizations.

 ### Flask API